 Stage 8 : Requesting Bids/Tenders

 A contract will go out to a tender.
 This is the standard procedure that should be given enough time to ensure that the tenderers have enough time in preparing a tender that it is well balanced.
 Closing dates and times for the submission of tenders is specified on the tender documents.
 Each completed tender is submitted by each contractor as per the details of the tender.

 Stage 9: Evaluating Bids

 A team of professionals will evaluate the tender that they have received taking into account the predetermined qualifications criteria that were compiled as part of the owners requirements and standards set by the professional team.

-Stage 10: Reporting about the tenders
+Stage 10: Reporting on Bids

 The project manager should report to the owner about the following

 - The list of the prices and the names of the tenderers, the qualifications details together with the comments of the professional team.